Bonum S. Wilson III

 Upon graduation in 1984, Mr. Wilson continued his employment as an associate at Pratt-Thomas Walker and became a member of the firm in 1989.
 As a trial lawyer, his practice during some fourteen years concentrated on insurance law and defense throughout South Carolina in all state, federal, and appellate(*1) courts.

 With a James Island background, Mr. Wilson opened Wilson & Heyward LLC on Folly Road in 1998, focusing on conflict resolution.
-A certified mediator and arbitrator since then, he has assisted all parties in resolving over 1,600 lawsuits without the necessity of trial, and expanded his litigation practice to include a significant amount of trial work for parties who have suffered construction deficiencies, and those contractors and sub-contractors involved in such disputes.
+A certified mediator and arbitrator since then, he has assisted all parties in resolving over 1,700 lawsuits without the necessity of trial.
+He also has expanded his litigation practice beyond personal injury and commercial disputes to include trial work for parties who have suffered construction deficiencies, and those contractors and sub-contractors involved in such disputes.
 After representing the Town of James Island in litigation matters, he was then chosen to serve as Town Attorney in 2002, a position he still enjoys.
 Mr. Wilson also remains counsel for the Town’s Board of Zoning Appeals.
 He also serves as counsel for the James Island Charter High School.
 Mr. Wilson also has served as a trustee and elder at his church, is a former vice-president of The Exchange Club of Charleston, and enjoys the outdoors with Jeannette and their three children.

 Cabiness vs. Town of James Island, 393 S.C.
 176, 712 S.E.
 2d 416, 2011, WL 2447097, S.C June 20, 2011 (NO. 26989).